namor5772/WeatherStation/README.md

 ## Miscellaneous

+# Editing this GitHub Repository

+All in a Windows 10 environment:

+* Install GitHub Desktop
+*  Install Visual Studio Code
+* Setup start command prommt
+  * This assumes Visual Studio 2019 Communiy Edition has been installed
+  * installed

-The fox jumped over the lazy dog
+The fox jumped over the lazy dog --